Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Background and Motivation

-This common approach of using separate stratum-specific BB estimates of $P_v$ for $v=1, \dots, K$ does have several advantages.
+To our knowledge, \citet{wang2015} first proposed using Rubin's Bayesian bootstrap (BB) \citep{rubin1981} over this empirical approach and it has since become popular as it accounts for variability in the empirical estimate \citep{nethery2019,saarela2015,xu2018}.
+To summarize the BB, it models the covariate distribution as $P_v(w) = \sum_{i \in S_v} \pi_i^v \delta_{W_i}(w)$, but unlike the empirical approach the weights, $\pi^v = \{\pi_i^v\}_{i\in S_v}$, are considered unknown parameters that completely determine $P_v$.
+A prior over these these weights is then a prior over $P_v$.
+Noting that the weight vector lives in the simplex, $\pi^v \in \{ \mathbb{R}^{n_v} : \pi_i^v >0 \ \forall i \in S_v, \ \sum_{i\in S_v} \pi_i^v = 1 \}$, the BB places an improper Dirichlet prior over this space $\pi^v \sim Dir(0_{n_v})$, where $0_{n_v}$ is the $n_v$-dimensional zero vector.
+This is a conjugate model with posterior $\pi^v \mid \{W_i\}_{i\in S_v} \sim Dir(1_{n_v})$, where $1_{n_v}$ is the $n_v$-dimensional vector of ones.
+Note that this is done for each $V=v$, \textit{separately}.
+This is the approach used for HTE estimation in the Bayesian causal inference literature by \citet{boatman2020}, \citet{Roy2016}, and \citet{taddy2016}.
+This common approach does have several advantages.
 First, it retains the flexibility of the empirical distribution.
 Note that the posterior expectation of each $\pi_i^v$ is $1/n_v$.
-Second, unlike the empirical estimate, uncertainty in this estimate flows through to the posterior of $\Psi(v)$.
-Third, it is computationally easy (due to conjugacy) and agnostic to the choice of outcome model.
-However, this approach becomes problematic for sparse strata where few unique values of $W$ are observed.
+Second, unlike the empirical estimate, variability in this estimate flows through to the posterior of $\Psi(v)$ since the weights are not fixed at $1/n_v$.
+Third, it is computationally easy to sample due to conjugacy and, fourth, it is agnostic to the choice of outcome model.
+However, it becomes problematic for sparse strata where few values of $W$ are observed.
 Under the BB, $P_v$ assigns zero probability to values of $W$ that are unseen in stratum $v$.
 This is undesirable because there are many values that we may think are \textit{a priori} plausible.
 Indeed, we may observe such values in other strata.
-However, since the BB estimates of $P_v$ are done independently, the posterior estimate of $P_v$ cannot borrow information from the other strata in these conditions - yielding less stable estimates of $\Psi(v)$.
-The proposed HBB retains these desirable properties of the BB while addressing the small-strata shortcomings by adding the capacity to ``partially pool'' the estimates of $P_v$.
-While the bulk of the mass remains on values seen within stratum $v$, all values of $W$ observed in the full sample are \textit{a priori} plausible.
+Since the BB estimates of $P_v$ are done independently, the posterior estimate of $P_v$ cannot borrow this information - yielding less stable estimates of $\Psi(v)$.
+In these sparse settings, it is common to collapse sparse strata into a single, pooled stratum.
+It is also common to simply drop subjects in sparse categories from the analysis altogether.
+Neither of these approaches are desirable: the former is ad-hoc and corresponds, implicitly, to a highly informative prior that the treatment effects in the sparse categories are exactly identical.
+The latter wastes available data.
+In essence, the proposed HBB retains these desirable properties of the BB while addressing the small-strata shortcomings by ``partially poolling'' the estimates of $P_v$.